pmean/classes/biostats-1/05/src/simon-5501-05-directions.md

 ---
 title: "Directions for 5501-01 programming assignment"
-author: "Steve Simon"
-format:
-  html:
-    embed-resources: true
-date: 2024-08-18
 ---

-This code is placed in the public domain.
+This programming assignment was written by Steve Simon on 2024-08-18 and is placed in the public domain.

 ## Program template